Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 ## Example Code and Detailed Installation

-To run the sample code, clone this repo and compile the code with the command
+To run the sample code, clone this repo and compile the code with the command:
 `gradle sampleCode`

 This will build all the components needed for the examples.
 The compile has been tested against [Gradle 1.9 and 1.6](http://www.gradle.org/) but since it doesn't make use of any complex Gradle tasks beyond the basic compile it is likely to compile properly with any Gradle version.
 The code supports JDK 1.6.

-### Setting up AWS Before Running Example Code
+### Set up AWS

 Redshift is an AWS-specific tool and hence all the example code makes use of AWS.
 This tutorial does not cover starting up a Redshift Database, AWS permission rules, and general EC2 management.
 See the [Redshift Documentation](http://aws.amazon.com/redshift/) for details on how to set that up.
 In particular, if you are using EMR to run the flow your EMR instances will need to be in a